-Some the world's biggest celebrities began their careers as graphic designers.
-And we're not talking about the Neville Brodys or Peter Savilles of the world either.
-We mean (no offence) proper famous people.
-Household names who have starred in major Hollywood movies or who have sold millions of records.
+Before they were famous, some of the world's biggest celebrities began their careers as graphic designers.
+And we're not talking about design celebs like Stefan Sagmeister or Neville Brody either.
+We mean proper famous people (no offence).
+Household names who have starred in major Hollywood movies or sold millions of records.
 People who have thrown television sets out of hotel room windows.
+That kind of thing.

 We've uncovered eight famous people who studied design in their formative years.
 In many cases their early passion for the subject influenced their careers in unexpected ways.